bacterial-genomics/wf-assembly-snps/README.md

 ## Misc Notes
 - `-resume` uses cached results
-- `-stub` uses example output files for any process with a stub block
+- `-stub` uses example output files for any process with an uncommented stub block
 - `-with-dag dag.png` to make dag

 - scripts needs to be in ./bin for nextflow to be able to find them